koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 As the discussion goes, Wes complains people will just keep asking IT for more and more _stuff_, which has always been the case.
 Bill asks where he can find the current list of _commitments_, which does not exist as far as Wes knows.

 He calls Patty telling her he will need her help to figure what all the current work commitments are, so that he can talk about resourcing to Steve later.
-Patty informs him that there is no such consolidated list and it is somewhat scattered across departments and people, and some work is actually not even documented and done by people going to their favorite IT guy and for getting done as quickly as possible.
+Patty informs him that there is no such list and it is somewhat scattered across departments and people, and some work is actually not even documented and done by people going to their favorite IT guy and for getting done as quickly as possible.

 Bill then decides the best he can get at the moment can be finding out all the commitments the people work on audit findings and Phoenix are.